paulstatezny/squash/README.md

 1. While still on the feature branch, squash the commits: `git rebase -i master`
  - Keep the first commit as `pick`, all others should be `squash`.
  - Vim regex find/replace for this: `%s/pick/squash/g`.
 Make sure to reset the first one to `pick`.
 1. Edit the commit message so it's referring to the one squashed commit, rather than the individual commits being squashed.
+Save and quit the text editor to complete the commit.
 1. Force push the feature branch: `git push origin feature/4 --force`

+## How to merge a flattened pull request with 1 commit (avoiding the merge commit)
 1. Merge with master from command line:
  - `git checkout master`
- - `git merge feature/3 --no-ff --no-commit`
+ - `git merge feature/3 --no-commit`
 1. Push master: `git push origin master`